 Megumi Shinozaki: Flower artist

 For Megumi Shinozaki, it’s all about flowers.
 The Japanese artist launched edenworks in 2009 to showcase her deep-rooted passion for crafting flowers into creations that enchant and surprise alike.
-There are no limitations to her floral innovations: her work has ranged in size from large-scale sets to single, intricately detailed spoon.
-She curates shop windows and creates floral artworks for set designs, brand collaborations, magazines, artist portraits, music videos and television advertisements.
+There are no limitations to her floral innovations: her work has ranged in size from enormous sets to single, intricate spoons.
+She also curates shop windows and creates floral artworks for set designs, brand collaborations, magazines, artist portraits, music videos, and television advertisements.

-In September 2019, she will begin “PLANT” as a place to bring creations for edenworks to life.
+And in September 2019, she branched out further with PLANT, which is a space for exhibiting floral creations as a place to bring creations for edenworks to life.

 Say the word “flower” and words associated with femininity often come to mind – sensuous, elegant, complex, gentle.
 At edenworks, we make creations with flowers that harness their power, offering viewers a rare glimpse into their precious workings.

 Inspiration for edenworks lies in the universe of flowers and their relationship with living creatures.
 Flowers in full bloom are often seen only by animals, insects and birds – and are normally perceived in an entirely different way to humans (for example, some animals such as cats cannot see the color red).
 Other areas of inspiration lie in the complex role flowers play in the food chain for animals and insects, which in turn also help flowers to reproduce.